WhalePi/.github/profile/README.md

 - Ability to record processor temperature.
 - Add Bluetooth connectivity so PAMGuard can be controlled from a phone/tablet/comnputer.
 - Ability to read 12C data from ADC boards (e.g. to read depth sensor data).
-- A phone app for passing PAMGuard commands to the RaspberryPI (TODO)
+- A phone app for passing PAMGuard commands to the RaspberryPi

 ## WhalePi autonomous recorder